barafael/achat/README.md

 # chat_with_announce
 TCP clients connect to the server.
 The server collects each message they send and broadcasts it to all others.
 In a regular interval, the server announces the uptime to everyone.

+# chat_with_cancel
+TCP clients connect to the server.
+The server collects each message they send and broadcasts it to all others.
+The entire application can be terminated with a specific line written to the client.